 Documents Required for Filing Annual Return

-Section 92 of the Companies Act 2013 lists down the documents needed for filing the Annual Return of the Company.
+Section 92 of the Companies Act 2013 lists the documents needed for filing the Annual Return of the Company.
 Here are the key documents for this process:

 - Company Details: